 - Learn from distinguished faculty who have firsthand experience: Our professors have worked in hospital settings and in leadership roles across the country and challenge students to apply coursework as real-world problem solvers.

-- Set yourself apart with an area of specialty: Follow a track that suits your goals, like one in Nursing Administration, Nursing Education, Adult-Gerontology Acute Care Nurse Practitioner or Family/Individual Across the Lifespan Nurse Practitioner.
+- Set yourself apart with an area of specialty: Follow a track that suits your goals, like one in Adult-Gerontology Acute Care Nurse Practitioner or Family Nurse Practitioner/Individual Across the Lifespan Nurse Practitioner, Nursing Administration, Nursing Education.

 - Get more value for your degree: With a competitive cost per credit, tuition discounts (10%) through educational partnerships and tuition reimbursement programs through their employers, students can save at SJC.